kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/clusterctl.md

 * The components YAML, the metadata YAML and eventually the workload cluster templates are included into the same package version

 See the [GitLab docs](https://docs.gitlab.com/ee/user/packages/generic_packages/) for more information about how to create a generic package.

+If you are hosting a private Gitlab repository, you can use a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) or [project access token](https://docs.gitlab.com/user/project/settings/project_access_tokens.html) to access the provider artifacts by adding the `gitlab-access-token` variable to the `clusterctl` configuration in order to authenticate against the GitLab API.

 This can be used in conjunction with [GitLabracadabra](https://gitlab.com/gitlabracadabra/gitlabracadabra/) to avoid direct internet access from `clusterctl`, and use GitLab as artifacts repository.
 For example,